hsotoparada/DeepPhasePick/README.md

 **picking/20201002/S**, which contains the files related to the optimized S-phase picking model.

-Here `"20201002"` is a string indicating the version of each model, defined by the arguments `version_det`, `version_pick_P`, `version_pick_S` given to Model().
+Here `20201002` is a string indicating the version of each model, defined by the optional arguments `version_det`, `version_pick_P`, `version_pick_S` of Model().

-New trained models will be added in the near future, which can be selected modifying this argument.
+New trained models (with their corresponding versions) will be added in the near future, which can be accessed by modifying this argument.

-See the class documentation for details on the other optional arguments.
+See the class documentation for details on other optional arguments.

 Once the models are read into DPP, model information can be retrieved for example by using: